excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 (items: <a href="https://github.com/excalidraw/excalidraw/blob/master/src/types.ts#L200">LibraryItems</a>) => void | Promise<any>
 </pre>

 It is invoked with empty items when user clears the library.
+You can use this callback when you want to do something additional when library is updated for example persisting it to local storage.

 ### id